Daeridanii1/DAIS/README.md

     * _Rime Branch_: A light warship for the Wanderers.
 * **Medium Warships**
     * _Erinys_: A medium warship made by Southbound Shipyards for the Free Worlds to fight alongside their larger Dreadnought. _(Militia License)_
+    * _Hekla (Vaba)_: An medium warship built on Thule, the design of which diverged from the mainstream a long time ago.
 * **Heavy Warships**
     * _Moonbeam_: The Falcon of yesteryear, a fast heavy warship in the style of the CCOR-era ships. _(Plus a Marauder-esque variant!)_
+* **Utility Craft**
+    * _Hekla (Dora)_: An drone carrier built on Thule, the design of which diverged from the mainstream a long time ago.

 ### Other Info
 All-content plugin support for testing and cheating is provided through [Omnis](https://www.github.com/DarcyManoel/-Omnis).